GoogleChrome/web.dev/src/site/content/en/handbook/case-study-guidelines/index.md

 ### Introduction {: #introduction }

-The introduction should concisely answer the [Five Ws and How][five].
+The reader, especially business executives, expect the first paragraphs of the content to provide a summary of the most important information.
+A good way to ensure that you provide all important information is to systemetically answer the [Five Ws and How][five].

-Avoid the urge to talk too much about the partner company.
-It's OK to share some context (1-3 sentences) so that the readers understand what the company does.
+Avoid the urge to talk too much about the partner.
+It's OK to share some context (1-3 sentences) so that the readers understand what the company/product does.
 If it gets too long, though, it begins to sound like a sales pitch.

 [five]: https://www.workfront.com/blog/project-management-101-the-5-ws-and-1-h-that-should-be-asked-of-every-project